Grive/grive/README.md

 - added options to limit upload and download speed
 - faster upload of new and changed files. now Grive uploads files without first calculating md5 checksum when file is created locally or when its size changes.
+- added -P/--progress-bar option to print ASCII progress bar for each processed file (pull request by @svartkanin)

 ### Grive2 v0.5